Ali-Nategh/mytones_proj/README.md

     ```
         npm install
     ```
-    Then that you can run the server with nodemon useing the command:
+    In a bash terminal install redis and do command:
     ```
-        npm run dev
+        redis-server
     ```

-You might also need to generate the prisma client(not sure if this is required):
+    Then you can run the server with nodemon useing the command:
     ```
-        npx prisma generate
+        npm run dev
     ```

-    Or if you want to change or migrate the database:
+You might also need to generate the prisma client and migrate database before running the app, do it with:
     ```
         npx prisma migrate dev --name whateverName

+        npx prisma generate
     ```

 3 - After setting things up you can play around and test the API, the API DOCUMENTATION is located at: